peterhry/peterhrynkow.com/_drafts/component-api.md

 ```

 #### Instance methods
-Does the component expose instance methods?
+Does the component instance expose public methods?
 Instance methods are common for web components but unheard of in React.

 #### Callbacks or events
 In React, callbacks are supplied to the component as props.
 In Polymer, components fire events.